YahnisElsts/wp-update-server/README.md

 Like with plugin updates, the theme update checker will query the server for theme details every 12 hours and display an update notification in the WordPress Dashboard if a new version is available.

 See the [theme update checker docs](http://w-shadow.com/blog/2011/06/02/automatic-updates-for-commercial-themes/) for more information.

+**Update:** The [plugin-update-checker](https://github.com/YahnisElsts/plugin-update-checker) library now also supports theme updates.
+The old theme update checker is no longer maintained.

 ## Advanced Topics

 ### Logging